Tarrant County Jail

 For health-related procedures and expectations, consult Inmate Health Services.

-Leverage the Jail Law Library and Recreational Library
+Law and Recreational Library

 Law Library: Inmates can research legal topics, access forms, and draft documents as allowed by policy and scheduling.